Medulla oblongata: Clinical significance

 A blood vessel blockage (such as in a stroke) will injure the pyramidal tract, medial lemniscus, and the hypoglossal nucleus.
 This causes a syndrome called medial medullary syndrome.

 Lateral medullary syndrome can be caused by the blockage of either the posterior inferior cerebellar artery or of the vertebral arteries.

 Progressive bulbar palsy (PBP) is a disease that attacks the nerves supplying the bulbar muscles.
 Infantile progressive bulbar palsy is progressive bulbar palsy in children.

 Other animals

-Both lampreys and hagfish possess a fully developed medulla oblongata.
+Both Lamprey and Hagfish possess a fully developed medulla oblongata.
 Since these are both very similar to early agnathans, it has been suggested that the medulla evolved in these early fish, approximately 505 million years ago.
 The status of the medulla as part of the primordial reptilian brain is confirmed by its disproportionate size in modern reptiles such as the crocodile, alligator, and monitor lizard.